UD-CISC320-S23/lesson-19-graph-applications/index.md

 # Train Scheduling
 **Informal Description**:
-The local train station has been struggling with business lately because many travelers can't reach their desired destinations-- some of the train tracks don't connect to certain places.
+The local train station has been struggling with business lately because many travelers can't reach their desired destinations-- some of the train tracks don't connect to certain places due to some one way tracks.
 To better serve customers, the manager of the station wants to double check which spots are reachable depending on the location of departure.

 **Formal Description**:
  * Input: